CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 **Important:** Note that the removing of the rule is done from the local scope, there is no need to remove this rule from the global scope.

-Now for a refresh of the page:
+Now force a refresh of the page:

 ![a](https://user-images.githubusercontent.com/585534/33291196-03b673d2-d393-11e7-9033-e9c48ff3b9d5.png)